 If you still purchase and collect DVDs, a DVD player is fine, and if you also own a Blu-ray Disc player, you can still play those DVDs.
 Since most Blu-ray Disc movies come with a DVD copy, you have both options for playing the same movie on Blu-ray Disc and DVD players.

 However, Blu-ray Disc players are very inexpensive these days, so, if you desire to play a Blu-ray Discs in other rooms in the house, getting another Blu-ray player is an affordable option, when you take the added convenience into consideration.
-If you get a 4K Ultra HD Blu-ray Disc player, although you can't play a 4K Ultra HD disc in either a Blu-ray or DVD player, most Ultra HD disc movies also come with a Blu-ray Disc copy, which softens the blow of jumping to another format.
+If you get a 4K Ultra HD Blu-ray Disc player, although you can't play a 4K Ultra HD disc in either a regular Blu-ray or a regular DVD player, most Ultra HD disc movies also come with a Blu-ray Disc copy, which softens the blow of jumping to another format.

 If you don't have a Blu-ray Disc player, you don't have to purchase a Blu-ray Disc version of a movie.
 However, if you have a Blu-ray Disc player in your main room and one or two DVD players in other parts of the house, you will have to buy both the Blu-ray and DVD versions of the movie if you want the full benefits of both formats.

 To this day, video streaming subscription has surpassed physical media as a more popular choice for home entertainment.
 And there are few ways watch your Blu-Ray collection on your computer without shelling out cash for the privilege, even if you already own a Blu-ray drive and bought your movies.
 Instead, it's simpler to rip your Blu-rays to your computer and play them in whatever app you want.